Taipei: Commemorative sites and museums

-The National Chiang Kai-shek Memorial Hall is a famous monument, landmark and tourist attraction that was erected in memory of General Chiang Kai-shek, former President of the Republic of China.
+The National Chiang Kai-shek Memorial Hall is a monument, landmark and tourist attraction that was erected in memory of General Chiang Kai-shek, former President of the Republic of China.
 The structure stands at the east end of Memorial Hall Square, site of the National Concert Hall and National Theater and their adjacent parks as well as the memorial.
 The landmarks of Liberty Square stand within sight of Taiwan's Presidential Office Building in Taipei's Zhongzheng District.

 The National Taiwan Museum sits nearby in what is now 228 Peace Memorial Park and has worn its present name since 1999.
-The museum is Taiwan's oldest, founded on 24 October 1908 by Taiwan's Japanese colonial government (1895-1945) as the Taiwan Governor's Museum.
-It was launched with a collection of 10,000 items to celebrate the opening of the island's North-South Railway.
+The museum is Taiwan's oldest, founded on 24 October 1908 by Taiwan's Japanese colonial government (1895–1945) as the Taiwan Governor's Museum.
+It was launched with a collection of 10,000 items to celebrate the opening of the island's North–South Railway.
 In 1915 a new museum building opened its doors in what is now 228 Peace Memorial Park.
 This structure and the adjacent governor's office (now Presidential Office Building), served as the two most recognizable public buildings in Taiwan during its period of Japanese rule.

 The National Palace Museum is a vast art gallery and museum built around a permanent collection centered on ancient Chinese artifacts.
 It should not be confused with the Palace Museum in Beijing (which it is named after); both institutions trace their origins to the same institution.
 The collections were divided in the 1940s as a result of the Chinese Civil War.
 The National Palace Museum in Taipei now boasts a truly international collection while housing one of the world's largest collections of artifacts from ancient China.

 The Shung Ye Museum of Formosan Aborigines stands just 200 m across the road from the National Palace Museum.
 The museum offers displays of art and historical items by Taiwanese aborigines along with a range of multimedia displays.

 The Taipei Fine Arts Museum was established in 1983 as the first museum in Taiwan dedicated to modern art.
 The museum is housed in a building designed for the purpose that takes inspiration from Japanese designs.
 Most art in the collection is by Taiwanese artists since 1940.
 Over 3,000 art works are organized into 13 groups.

 The National Sun Yat-sen Memorial Hall near Taipei 101 in Xinyi District is named in honor of a founding father of the Republic of China, Sun Yat-sen. The hall, completed on 16 May 1972, originally featured exhibits that depicted revolutionary events in the Republican period of China.
 Today it functions as multi-purpose social, educational, concert and cultural center for Taiwan's citizens.

 In 2001 a new museum opened as Museum of Contemporary Art Taipei.
 The museum is housed in a building that formerly housed Taipei City government offices.